mohamedeyaad/aruco_visual_servoing/README.md

 ### 2. Launch the Detector & Controller

-Start the main visual servoing logic using the provided launch file:
+Start the ArUco detector node, and the main visual servoing logic using the provided launch file:

 ```bash
 ros2 launch aruco_visual_servoing servoing.launch.py